 4.12 Key Issue 12: Lifecycle management

-In order to ensure efficient deployment of third-party applications in the edge data network, the application provider should be able to invoke requests pertaining to the lifecycle of applications.
+In order to ensure efficient deployment of third-party applications in the Edge Data Network, the application provider should be able to invoke requests pertaining to the lifecycle of applications.
 These include on-boarding, instantiation, upgrade, scaling and termination of user applications deployed as Edge Application Servers in the Edge Data Network.
-The edge service provider should process the requests and authorise them when appropriate based on e.g. its own policies, resource availability, etc.
+The Edge Computing Service Provider should process the requests and authorise them when appropriate based on e.g. its own policies, resource availability, etc.

-Further, it should be possible for an edge service provider to manage the lifecycle of the Edge Enabler Server and Edge Data Network Configuration Server in order to deploy edge ecosystems dynamically.
+Further, it should be possible for an Edge Computing Service Provider to manage the lifecycle of the Edge Enabler Server and Edge Data Network Configuration Server in order to deploy edge ecosystems dynamically.
 This should include the capability to manage the performance and fault of both entities.
 These actions may be the result of requests from the application provider.

 Open issues: